Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 • 2nd Test: Participant Success!
 It's easy to replace / remove items

 • Customers did find value in replacing an unavailable item!
+This allowed us to proceed with development and A / B testing

 Projected Inventory